With as little stress and strain as possible

 Now this is one of those jobs, that yes, has to be done, but not that often for starters.
 A general wipe it down as you go, will prevent having to do this one very often.
 But sometimes, you just gotta do it.

 This is a major task, so a few tips to make it less of a chore.
-Major hint: Toss out anything that has turned into a science project, as you go and lose any left overs that might spill, for the same reason. ( Another tip, do such cleaning just BEFORE you go do a major shop, so the ice box is emptier )
+Major hint: Toss out anything that has turned into a science project, as you go and lose any left overs that might spill, for the same reason. ( Another tip, do the ice box cleaning just BEFORE you go do a major shop, so it is more empty)

 For starters, get yourself a large ice chest, one that will hold everything that cannot stand out for an hour or so, without harm.
 Put all of the cold goods in first, then put in the stuff from the freezer.

-Okay, we have all the food out, now what to tackle first ?
+Okay, we have all the food out, now what to tackle first?
 First off turn off the freezer so it will start defrosting and not waste energy with it trying to freeze open air then, take out the shelves and march them right to the tub.
 Half fill the tub with hot soapy water and drop them in.
-The last to come out, will be the crisper drawers, which are often the most dirty part of the thing.
+The last to come out, will be the crisper drawers, which are often the most dirty part of the ice box.
 And again, haul them right off to the tub and in they go.
-Let the stuff in the tub soak and then you can go back to a completely empty ice box, to clean it.
+While the stuff in the tub is soaking. you can go back to a now completely empty ice box, to clean it.

 Fully open both doors, pull up a chair near by and sit down for most of this, as there is no reason to stand there and bend over to reach things.
 Start at the top and work your way down.
 As otherwise, all you are doing is messing up areas you have already washed if you work from the bottom up, as what you wind up doing, is washing them over and over.